This post may contain affiliate links. Thank you for your support.

 Turn the mixer to low and pour in your chocolate chips, as well as the culinary lavender.
 The dough can be stored in the fridge and baked at some point over the next three days, or you can just chill it for 20 minutes or so before baking.
 This dough also freezes really well, so feel free to store some in the freezer to bake later on.

 Bake the lavender cookies on a baking sheet lined with parchment or a silpat in the middle of the oven for 14 minutes, turning your baking sheet halfway through the baking time.
+When the cookies come out of the oven, allow them to cool on a wire rack fora few minutes before serving.
+Drizzle your cooled cookies with my microwave chocolate glaze recipe for an easy, indulgent upgrade.

 For another elevated chocolate chip cookie variation, definitely try my salted chocolate chip cookie recipe as well!
 For the record, I think these lavender cookies would also be great as white chocolate chip cookies. 🙂